-Lower Ashland Mine Addition: In Progress
+Lower Ashland Mine Addition

 The retired couple sought to preserve the craftsmanship of their existing 1000sf one bedroom home, and to thoughtfully add 550sf to create a master suite on the main level with outdoor covered living space.